 From the moment you drive off in your new (or used) car, it starts losing value.
 This is called depreciation, shown in the blue line below.
-The car loses value very quickly early on, and then slows down the longer you keep the car.
-This is because the price you pay for a car from a dealer will include the cost of the car plus the dealer’s costs and profit margin, plus a large dose of VAT if it’s a new car.
+The car loses value more quickly early on, because the price you pay for a car from a dealer will include the cost of the car plus the dealer’s costs and profit margin, plus a large dose of VAT if it’s a new car.
 Over time, the rate of depreciation starts to slow, which you can see as the blue line starts to flatten out.

 The “cost of purchase” (dealer’s costs and profit margin) push up the price you pay but they don’t add any value to the car, so once you drive away from the dealership your car is potentially worth thousands of pounds less than what you just paid for it.